TeamGleason/SpeakFaster/webui/README.md

 The contract of the `injectKeys()` function is it will issue the keys in `virtualKeys` programmatically in the specified order.

 #### 3.2.
-Request external softkeyboard to reset state
+Request external soft keyboard to reset state

-Occasionally the WebUI needs to request a state reset in the softkeyboard attached to the host application.
+Occasionally the WebUI needs to request a state reset in the soft keyboard attached to the host application.
 For example, when the user starts to spell a word out after an initial abbreviation-expansion request, such a reset will allow the user to utilize the external keyboard's word prediction without